Beddomeia minima

-The Beddomeia minima is a population of freshwater snails that are endemic to Australia.
-It is commonly called a hydrobiid snail.
+Beddomeia minima is a population of freshwater snails that are endemic to Australia.
+It is commonly classified as a hydrobiid snail.
 This population was listed as Vulnerable on the IUCN Red List in 2011 due to its distribution being restricted to a single location and range of possible threats present in Tasmania.
-The Beddomeia minima is one of a few fresh water snail species belonging to the same genus Beddomeia that survive in Tasmania, Australia, specifically a single location in the Scottsdale area.
+Beddomeia minima is one of a few fresh water snail species belonging to the same genus Beddomeia that survive in Tasmania, Australia, specifically a single location in the Scottsdale area.

 Taxonomy

-The taxonomy of the Beddomeia minima is not entirely clear because its original locality is not precise.
+The taxonomy of Beddomeia minima is not entirely clear because its original locality is not precise.

-The relationship between the Beddomeia minima and others of the same genus, Beddomeia, is not clear as its locality is not specific and material of this species have not been dissected.
+The relationship between Beddomeia minima and others of the same genus, Beddomeia, is not clear as its locality is not specific and material of this species have not been dissected.

-In comparing the DNA of the Beddomeia minima with others in the same family, some taxonomical uncertainty was revealed.
-It was found that a specimen with the genus Phrantela is the closest relative to the Beddomeia species.
+In comparing the DNA of Beddomeia minima with others in the same family, some taxonomical uncertainty was revealed.
+It was found that a specimen with the genus Phrantela is the closest relative to this Beddomeia species.

-The Beddomeia minima share similar anatomical features with others in its taxonomical group.
+Beddomeia minima share similar anatomical features with others in its taxonomical group.
 The coiled oviduct is oriented obliquely backwards and its bursal duct originates from the ventral side.
 The species have a small number of ctenidial filaments (usually less than 20) with a slightly arched rectum and a simple penis.

 Description

-Beddomeia minima have small shells (1.7 - 3.7 mm in length), with a simple ovate-conic to broadly-conic and a thin inner lip and no columellar bulge[2].
-Their shells’ periphery of the last whorl can be rounded, sub angled or angled.
-They are an aquatic operculate gastropod mollusc, meaning that they have a gill and an operculum[3].
-The width of the shell umbilicus of the Beddomeia minima is variable (ranging from wide to small, or closed) and represented by a chink, and its aperture shape is typically ovate.
+Beddomeia minima have small shells (1.7 - 3.7 mm in length), with a simple ovate-conic to broadly-conic and a thin inner lip and no columellar bulge.
+Their shells' periphery of the last whorl can be rounded, sub angled or angled.
+They are an aquatic operculate gastropod mollusc, meaning that they have a gill and an operculum.
+The width of the shell umbilicus of Beddomeia minima is variable (ranging from wide to small, or closed) and represented by a chink, and its aperture shape is typically ovate.
 The shell shape can range from compressed trochiform to conic, or subpupiform.

-It is assumed that the Beddomeia minima’s egg capsules have a similar dome-shaped appearance, covered in minute (white grains of sand) and a broad attachment base to other species of Beddomeia.
+It is assumed that Beddomeia minima's egg capsules have a similar dome-shaped appearance, covered in grains of sand and other fragments, with a broad attachment base to other species of Beddomeia.

-In this species of Beddomeia, the pallial vas deferns opens at the anterior end of the prostate gland.
+In this species of Beddomeia, the pallial vas deferens opens at the anterior end of the prostate gland.
 Additionally, the posterior part of the bursa copulatrix is adjacent to the seminal receptacle.
 The periostracumis thin and its colour ranges from colourless to yellow.
 The teleoconch of convex whorls ranged from 2.30 to 2.35, with a convexity ratio ranging from 0.18 to 0.24.
-The teleconch on the Beddomeia minima have faint prosocline growth lines.
+The teleconch on Beddomeia minima have faint prosocline growth lines.
 The inner lip is thin with a medium width and absent columellar swelling.
 The outer lip have prosocline, with a medium umbilicus (width ranging between 0.25 – 0.35 mm).